dstoekl/LAKME/README.md

 The annotation was first created automatically with the morphological tagger by Meni ADLER (U Beersheva and DICTA) and then manually corrected with an ergonomic tool  by Shealtiel SHMIDMAN (DICTA) and Avi SHMIDMAN (Bar Ilan University and DICTA).
 The code in the ref column gives order (seder from 1-6), treatise (masskhet in the canonical order), chapter, halakha, word.

-We corrected the following Mishnaic treatises:
+We corrected 22490 tokens from the following Mishnaic treatises, one at least from each seder in order to variegate the language:
 - Bikkurim (ref 1.11).
 - Shabbat 1 (ref 2.1.1).
 - Yoma (ref 2.5)